 As well as having its sprayers refurbished, with new arms and a new nozzle design, which the team at NP Seymour created, Hall Hunter also had a new custom-built sprayer delivered recently and those who follow NP Seymour on social media will also have seen that some of the table-top sprayers have been shipped to customers as far away as Sweden.

-If you want to chat through the various options and what would be most suitable for your site, please do just give me a call on 01580 712200.
+If you want to chat through the full specifications or want to know more about the KRM spreaders, please do give me a call on 01580 712200.

 Tom Wheatley, sales at NP Seymour

 With the winter pruning season just around the corner, we thought it was time to revisit some of the updates Felco made to its range earlier this year.

 As the UK’s official sales and service centre for the electronic and pneumatic secateurs manufacture, we’ve been providing fruit growers and viticulturists with Felco’s wide range of secateurs, holsters, saws and diamond coated sharpeners for nearly a decade.